tedtoal/Button_TT/README.md

 // States during calibration and subsequent showing of tapped points. typedef enum _eCalibState {
-  STATE_WAIT_UL,            // Wait for user to tap + at upper-left STATE_WAIT_UL_RELEASE,    // Wait for him to release the tap STATE_WAIT_LR,            // Wait for user to tap + at lower-right STATE_WAIT_LR_RELEASE,    // Wait for him to release the tap STATE_WAIT_POINT_SHOW_IT, // Wait for user to tap anywhere, then draw "+" there STATE_WAIT_RELEASE        // Wait for him to release the tap } eCalibState;
+  STATE_WAIT_UL,            // Wait for user to tap + at upper-left STATE_WAIT_UL_RELEASE,    // Wait for user to release the tap STATE_WAIT_LR,            // Wait for user to tap + at lower-right STATE_WAIT_LR_RELEASE,    // Wait for user to release the tap STATE_WAIT_POINT_SHOW_IT, // Wait for user to tap anywhere, then draw "+" there STATE_WAIT_RELEASE        // Wait for user to release the tap } eCalibState;

 // Current state of calibration screen interaction with user.